Use a Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure the Trajectory

 |

-If the "3D Trajectory Recognition" Step is used in the project, you can enable Use parameters of Step "3D Trajectory Recognition" to automatically synchronize parameter values from that Step, improving 3D matching accuracy. |
+If the “3D Trajectory Recognition” Step is used in the project, you can enable Use parameters of Step “3D Trajectory Recognition”, and then the parameter values in the “3D Trajectory Recognition” Step will be synchronized.
+This improves the accuracy of 3D matching. |

-Set ROI and Background Removal
+Set ROI and Background

 To quickly remove irrelevant point clouds in the scene and extract the target object point cloud, you can set an ROI and remove the background.